HelloKitty/.NetLoggingServices/README.md

-# .Net 4.5 Logging Services
+# .Net 3.5 Logging Services

-.Net 4.5 and Mono logging services for any application.
+.Net 3.5 and Mono logging services and interfaces for common logging API between projects and services.

 ##Why?

-This repo is aimed at producing a portable library for logging targeting .Net 4.5 and Mono.
+This repo is aimed at producing a portable library for logging targeting .Net 3.5 and Mono.
 More importantly, it exists to provide a unified application agnostic logging service with general logging data such as caller and importance level.
-The idea is to provide an extendable API for logging while also keeping message logging consistent various projects.
+The idea is to provide an extendable API for logging while also keeping message logging interface consistent accross projects.

 ##How to Use